costaandrea/COBRA/README.md

 ### COBRA

-Rewriting Ferret utikities in Matlab.
+Rewriting Ferret utilities in Matlab.

 Fast plotting and handling of netcdf files.